Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

     sudo docker run --name fedora_container --restart always -d -p 2200:22 customfedora
     ```

     > NOTE: The restart parameter is used to automatically restart the container whenever the container is stopped.
-This will ensure that the container restarts whenever a student turns off\on their VM.
+This will ensure that the container restarts whenever a student stops\starts their VM.

-1. Use the following command to verify that you have a running Docker container called fedora_container that forwards SSH port 22 on the Docker container to port 2200 on the host VM:
+1. Use the following command to verify that you have a running Docker container called **fedora_container** that forwards SSH port 22 on the Docker container to port 2200 on the host VM:

     ```bash
     sudo docker ps